DUNE/dunedataprep/dunedataprep/DataPrep/Tool/README.md

 [AdcChannelMetric](AdcChannelMetric.h) evaluates a named metric (e.g. samRms for sample RMS), stores the reults in the channel metadata amd plot metric vs. channel for each event or all combined.

-[AdcChannelPlotter](AdcChannelPlotter.h) plots waveforms or sample distributions for wither raw or prepared data in each channel.
+[AdcChannelPlotter](AdcChannelPlotter.h) plots waveforms or sample distributions for either raw or prepared data in each channel.

 ## Debugging tools